Dean and professor

 Gooden has conducted several research studies for MDRC, as well as for other national research organizations

-Susan Tinsley Gooden is interim dean and professor of public administration and policy at the L. Douglas Wilder School of Government and Public Affairs at Virginia Commonwealth University, past president of the American Society for Public Administration (ASPA) and fellow of the congressional chartered National Academy of Public Administration (NAPA).
-Her books include Why Research Methods Matter (2018, in press), Race and Social Equity: A Nervous Area of Government (2014, Routledge) and Cultural Competency for Public Administrators (2012, Routledge), a co-edited volume.
-Her research on social equity has been published in Public Administration Review, Journal of Public Administration Research and Theory, Administrative Theory and Praxis, State and Local Government Review, Journal of Public Management and Social Policy, Journal of Public Affairs Education, Review of Public Personnel Administration and other journals.
-Her research has been funded by several organizations, including the Kellogg Foundation, the Smith Richardson Foundation, MDRC, Manhattan Institute for Policy Research and the Russell Sage Foundation.
+Susan T. Gooden, Ph.D., is dean and professor of the L. Douglas Wilder School of Government and Public Affairs at Virginia Commonwealth University.
+She is an internationally recognized expert on social equity.
+Gooden is an elected fellow of the congressionally chartered National Academy of Public Administration and is past president of the American Society for Public Administration.
+She is President of the Network of Schools of Public Policy, Affairs, and Administration (NASPAA) and began her presidential term in October 2021.
+Her books include Global Equity in Administration (2020, Routledge); Why Research Methods Matter (2018, Melvin and Leigh); Race and Social Equity: A Nervous Area of Government (2014, Routledge); and Cultural Competency for Public Administrators (2012, Routledge).
+Her research has been funded by several organizations including the Russell Sage Foundation, the Kellogg Foundation, the Smith Richardson Foundation, MDRC, and the Manhattan Institute for Policy Research.

-She was appointed to the Commission on Peer Review and Accreditation, the accrediting arm of the Network of Associated Schools of Public Policy, Affairs and Administration (NASPAA).
-She has previously served as an elected member to the national policy council of the Association for Public Policy Analysis and Management (APPAM).
-Gooden is a faculty affiliate at Duke University’s Research Network on Racial and Ethnic Inequality.
-She received a Fulbright Specialist Award to Zayed University, Abu Dhabi, United Arab Emirates.
-In 2016, she was appointed by Governor McAuliffe to the Virginia Community College System board.
-A native of Martinsville and Henry County, Virginia, she received her Ph.D. from the Maxwell School of Citizenship and Public Affairs at Syracuse University in 1996.
+Gooden was appointed to the Commission on Peer Review and Accreditation, the accrediting arm of the Network of Associated Schools of Public Policy, Affairs and Administration and served previously as an elected member of the national policy council of the Association for Public Policy Analysis and Management.
+In 2016, she was appointed to the Virginia Community College System board by Governor Terence McAuliffe.
+Most recently she has been appointed by Governor Ralph Northam to the Virginia Retirement System Board.
+Gooden earned an A.S. in Natural Science from Patrick Henry Community College, a B.A. in English from Virginia Tech, and an M.A. in Political Science from Virginia Tech.
+She received her doctorate from the Maxwell School of Citizenship and Public Affairs at Syracuse University.